Davide-666/Udacity-Deep-Reinforcement-Learning-Nanodegree-/Project 1 - Navigation/Readme.md

 <p>(<em>For AWS</em>) If you'd like to train the agent on AWS, you must follow the instructions to <a href="https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md">set up X Server</a>, and then download the environment for the <strong>Linux</strong> operating system above.</p>
 </article>
   </div>
+  <p> You can read more about ML-Agents by perusing the GitHub repository (https://github.com/Unity-Technologies/ml-agents).
+The project environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector)</p>

   </body>
 </html>